smaht-dac/smaht-pipeline-utils/docs/pipeline_utils.rst

 pipeline_deploy
 +++++++++++++++

-Utility to automatically deploy a pipeline's components from a target repository.
+Utility to automatically deploy pipeline's components from a target repository.
 It is possible to specify multiple target repositories to deploy multiple pipelines at the same time.
-It is also possible to specify the current repository as a target as ``.``.

 Usage: